 Inappropriate Indoor Activities

 Because potential harm to students and damage to campus housing could occur, sporting activities are prohibited inside campus housing buildings.
-This includes wrestling, biking, rollerblading, skateboarding, water fights, any type of ball games, etc. Students who damage campus housing in any way, even accidental, will be expected to pay for the cost of repairs, and may be subject to additional fines.
+This includes wrestling, biking, rollerblading, skateboarding, water fights, any type of ball games, etc. Students who damage campus housing in any way, even accidentally, will be expected to pay for the cost of repairs, and may be subject to additional fines.

 HCHC reserves the right, without prior notice, for authorized personnel to enter any room or apartment at any time for any reason, including, but not limited to, the purpose of enforcing compliance with HCHC rules and/or state and federal laws, and to investigate suspected violations thereof.
 HCHC also reserves the right to enter for the purpose of inspecting rooms, and to take any other steps necessary or advisable for reasons of health, safety, and the administration of its residence hall/apartment program including confiscating any goods, materials and/or equipment that would violate the provisions of this agreement.
 Items not permitted in campus housing will be confiscated immediately.
 Confiscated items may be kept by the Director of Housing.